wanderlux/wanderlux.github.io/_posts/2017-08-24-markdown-syntax.markdown

 layout: post
 title:  "Markdown Syntax"
 date:   2017-08-24 16:53:41 +0200
-excerpt: "This is a test post for the markdown of my own theme"
+excerpt: "This is an excerpt for this post"
 categories: jekyll theme test
 ---

-This is a test post for the markdown of my own theme
+This is a test post for the markdown of my own theme.

 ## Headers